 Keep in mind that the pain can also occur in the left SI joint, but I’m not getting into that in this post.
 It’s still caused by the forwardly rotated left pelvis but the mechanics are more complicated.

 Important note: while this post addresses what is going on at the pelvis, there is another critically important aspect: what goes on at the rib cage.
 The pelvis and rib cage connect via the internal obliques.

 Since the body is an integrated system, what happens at the pelvis effects the ribs and what happens at the ribs effects the pelvis.
 In PRI, this region of pelvis/oblique/rib cage connection is called the Zone of Apposition.
 This post addresses this very critical junction: Do You Have A Zone of Appostion?

 So how do you know all I’m saying is true?

 There is a test for it.

 A forwardly rotated pelvis won’t permit the leg to same-side leg to adduct.
 Because of how the bones are lined up when the left pelvis is forward, the leg hits the pelvis, and can’t go down.

 In the first picture, you are seeing a left leg that will not adduct.
 It won’t go down to the bench.
 I am not holding it up.
 Actually, I’m pressing down with my left hand on her knee.

 The second picture is after a pelvic repositioning technique.
-She now has full adduction of the leg because we pulled her left pelvis back, which then provided space for her left leg to adduct.
+She now has full adduction of the leg because she used her own muscles to reposition her pelvis, which then provided space for her left leg to adduct.